 Companies have tasks that depend on each other and are part of a workflow process

-Next point on the list of critical reasons why our surveys decided to buy a project management tool, is that they have processes within their organisation that require systematic approvals, or a multitude of interdependent tasks.
+Next point on the list of critical reasons why our surveys decided to buy a project management tool, is that they have processes within their organization that require systematic approvals, or a multitude of interdependent tasks.
 For example, when one team member completes a task, it automatically moves to the next team member’s queue.
 One example that came up several times was in the case of marketing agencies.
-The ad copy they produce for their clients needs to go through an approval workflow, to make sure all the required stakeholders sign off on the final ad, before it is made public.
+The ad copy they produce for their clients, needs to go through an approval workflow, to make sure all the required stakeholders sign off on the final ad before it is made public.

 Some typical benefits of workflow management are: